Decolonizing Architecture Art Residency: History

 DAAR was founded in 2007 in Beit Sahour by Alessandro Petti, Sandi Hilal and Eyal Weizman.
 Its ideas that have been developed and disseminated throughout the region and abroad via exhibitions, seminars, videos and publications.
-Dozens of local and international architects and a large number of Artists, film makers and activists work with DAAR.
+Dozens of local and international architects and a number of Artists, film makers and activists work with DAAR.

 Projects

-DAAR worked on a project titled Refugee Heritage, that engaged directly with UNESCO to nominate the Dheisheh Refugee Camp in the Wast Bank to be become a World Heritage Site.
+DAAR worked on a project titled Refugee Heritage, that engaged directly with UNESCO to nominate the Dheisheh Refugee Camp in the West Bank to be become a World Heritage Site.
 The project critically engaged with heritage as a concept.

 In 2010 DAAR asked the lawyer Ghiath Nasser to file a petition in the Israeli courts to allow the width of the line partitioning Palestine to be a site for a new 'borderline state'.

 Awards

 In 2010, the Institute was honoured with a Prince Claus Award.
 The jury rewards its work "for introducing a non-traditional approach to development in conflict and post-conflict situations, for providing valuable speculation on the future realities of disputed territories, for its critical challenge to outdated urban planning theories based on a more peaceful world, and for highlighting the role of architecture highlighting the role of architecture and visualisation in creating and altering the frontiers of reality."
 DAAR received Foundation for Arts Initiatives (FfAI) grants in 2010, 2012, 2014, and 2015.

 DAAR was nominated for the Curry Stone Design Price, the Anni and Heinrich Sussmann Artist Award, the New school's Vera List Center Prize for Art and Politics, and the Chrnikov Prize.

 Co-founder, Alessandro Petti, received a 2016 Keith Haring Fellowship in Art and Activism at Bard College.

+In 2023, the Venice Biennale of Architecture honoured the Institute with the Golden Lion for the best participant in the 18th Exhibition The Laboratory of the Future.